pingcap/tidb-operator/en/enable-admission-webhook.md

     After configuring the items, install or upgrade TiDB Operator.
 For installation, see [Deploy TiDB Operator](deploy-tidb-operator.md).
 For upgrade, see [Upgrade TiDB Operator](upgrade-tidb-operator.md).

-## Functionality of admission controller
+## Functionality of the admission controller

 TiDB Operator implements many functions using the admission controller.
 This section introduces the admission controller for each resource and its corresponding functions.